danielmnunes/sign-commits-with-gpg/README.md

-# sign-commits-with-gpg
-Sign commits with GPG keys
+# Sign commits with GPG keys